2015-2016 Club Guide

 - Serve as mediator if conflicts arise among club members.

 - Be prepared to meet with individual members to discuss and reflect on the member’s leadership development and personal growth, as needed.

-- Maintain open lines of communication with Student Affairs.
+- Maintain open lines of communication with Student Life.

 How to Find a CoachThe same rules apply for finding coaches as they do for finding an advisor.
 Coaches are members of the campus community who have chosen to donate their time and expertise.